EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 * **Speed** - your ship will move x positions forward each game tick, where x is your speed.
 Your speed will start at 20 and decrease as the ship grows.
 * **Size** - your ship will start with a radius of 10.
 * **Heading** - your ship will move in this direction, between 0 and 359 degrees.
-* **State** - your ship will be able to toggle it's afterburner on or off for as long as they are willing to keep it on.

 Your ship will not begin moving until you have given it a command to do so.
-Once given the first forward command it will continue moving at the ship's current speed or heading until the stop command is given.
+Once given the first forward command it will continue moving at the ship's current speed and heading until the stop command is given.

 ### Speed

 Speed determines how far forward your ship will move each game tick.
+Your ship will not move when stopped or an initial FORWARD command has been issued, however your speed value will remain the same.
 Speed is inversely linked to size, a larger ship will move slower.
 Speed is determined by the following formula:
 ```
+speedRatio = 200
-200/bot.size = speed
+speedRatio/bot.size = speed
 ```
 With the result being rounded to ceiling and with a minimum of 1.

-**Note** the value 200 comes from the Speeds.Ration in the appsettings.json and may change during balancing.
+**Note** *the value 200 comes from the Speeds.Ratio in the appsettings.json and may change during balancing.*

 ### Afterburner